 On March 25th, 2006, the largest 'ever' public protest in the history of the United States occurred in the streets of downtown Los Angeles.

-With an estimated participation of over 1.25 million demonstrators, what is commonly known as "La Gran Marcha" (translated in English to "The Great March") in one day took the U.S. Latino American community from quite often being referred to as the "Sleeping Giant", to a position of internal self-awareness and outward public recognition that up until this moment in U.S. history had not been realized before.
+With an estimated crowd assembly of over 1.5 million demonstrators, what is commonly known as "La Gran Marcha" (translated in English to "The Great March") in one day took the U.S. Latino American community from quite often being referred to as the "Sleeping Giant", to a position of internal self-awareness and outward public recognition that up until this moment in U.S. history had not been realized before.

 As of this writing, it has been exactly nine years to the day since the passing of this historic event.
 Next year will be the tenth year anniversary of La Gran Marcha.
 Yet, surprisingly, most people have still never heard of it.
 The first obvious question to this wonder is: Why?
 Why not?
 Why is this so-called "largest march" or "largest mass public demonstration" of all U.S. history so utterly unknown?